jayesh1306/shopify-fall-2022/README.md

 npm run dev
 ```

-### To confugure your database go to app.js file and change you mongodburi to mongodb://localhost:27017/<your_db_name>
+### To configure your database go to app.js file and change you mongodburi to mongodb://localhost:27017/<your_db_name>